Setheum-Labs/Setheum/README.md

 ## Introduction

-### SETHEUM means `Salam Ethereum`, it also means `The house of gifts` from the name `Seth/Sheeth` meaning `gift` in hebrew and the name of the Prophet Sheeth/Seth,
-it also stands for `Secure, Evergreen, Truthful, Heterogeneous, Economically Unbiased Market`.
+SETHEUM means `Salam Ethereum`, it also means `The house of gifts` from the name `Seth/Sheeth` meaning `gift` in hebrew and the name of the Prophet Sheeth/Seth in Islam,  it also stands for `Secure, Evergreen, Truthful, Heterogeneous, Economically Unbiased Market`.

 Setheum is a secure, confidential and interoperable decentralised internet cloud compute and storage blockchain network with EVM and WASM smart contracts,